Note: To read The Wishing Map from the beginning, click here.

 The first thing she noticed was the glow from the second storey window.
 It would have been so much easier if no one was there, so much easier to leave and never come back, but the sword and an aching desire to see Puff and even the lonely little B’frona, left her no choice.

 As they approached the mill, they heard the grist wheels braying.
 Gina’s heart jumped.
 Was Puff here happily licking shrennel flour off the grinding stones?
 Will he recognize me?
 Two months have passed.

 A heavy wooden lever clacked into place.
 The rynd stone slid away from the runner and ceased its spinning.
 Gina stepped under the grinding shed’s cantilevered roof.
 There, finishing the day’s work by torchlight, was a reedy rawboned teenager.
 Gina couldn’t make out his features.
 Is he from the village?
 He finished stitching shut a heavy cloth sack, then tossed it into a corner and started walking toward the irontree staircase.
 He spotted Gina and Zack and said, “The mill is closed for the night.”

 He had lanky limbs and oversized hands, like a hound that hasn’t yet grown into its paws, but his features were fine, his cheekbones strong, his hair walnut brown and curly.
 He was heading toward handsome, even if his attitude wasn’t.
 He seemed familiar.
 Could he be a relative of B’frona’s?

 “J’nah?”
 The young man walked up to Gina and held the torch near her face.
 “So,” he said, his voice edged with anger, “it is the great girl knight herself, the Dragonmeer of Rennou…

 …returned at last.”

-Thoughts: Have you ever discovered someone carried a grudge against you that you’d been completely oblivious to?
+Thoughts: Have you ever discovered someone held a grudge against you that you were completely oblivious to?

 To read The Wishing Map 118 click here!